MKLab-ITI/pygrank/documentation/documentation.md

 ![architecture](architecture.png)

 # Graph Signals
-Graph signals are a way to organize numerical values corresponding to respective nodes.
-They are returned by ranking algorithms, but for ease of use, you can also pass to ranking algorithms maps of node values (e.g.  `{'A': 3, 'C': 2}`) or numpy arrays (e.g. `np.array([3, 0, 2, 0])` where positions correspond to the order networkx traverse graph nodes) to them.
+Graph signals are ways to organize numerical values corresponding to respective nodes.
+They are inputted in and returned by ranking algorithms.
+For ease of use, ranking algorithms can also use maps of node values (e.g.  `{'A': 3, 'C': 2}`), numpy arrays (e.g. `np.array([3, 0, 2, 0])` or primitives of the currently enabled backend.
+In this case, the graph also needs to be the passed to the inputs and algorithms perform signal conversions internally.
-If so, these representations are converted internally to graph signals based on whatever graph information is available.
-In fact, we encourage using these representations to avoid
+In case of list, array or tensor inputs, their element order corresponds to the order in which networkx traverses graph nodes.

-**If** *tensorflow* or *pytorch* are set as the backends of choice, you can also construct graph signals by passing tensors of those libraries instead of numpy arrays.
+Then, these representations are converted internally to graph signals.

 ### Defining and Manipulating Graph Signals
 As an example, let us create a simple graph